ormikopo1988/DesignPatternSeries/BehavioralSummary.md

 	- Allows defining a template (skeleton) for an operation.
 Specific steps will then be implemented in subclasses.

 # Command:
-	- Allows decouple a sender from a receiver.
-The sender will talk to the receive through a command.
+	- Allows decoupling a sender from a receiver.
+The sender will talk to the receiver through a command.
 Commands can be undone and persisted.

 # Observer:
 	- Allows an object notify other objects when its state changes.